aestrada7/scss-code-guidelines/README.md

 * Indent all block content - rules within rules - as well as declarations, so to reflect hierarchy and improve understanding.
 * Always use a single space between the last selector and the opening brace (but no space after the brace) that begins the declaration block.
 * The opening brace should be on the same line as the last selector in a given rule.
 Always put a blank line between rules.
+* Use two spaces as indentation (not tabs) so it displays uniformly across platforms.

 ```css
 .element‐card {